Factor VII deficiency: Signs and symptoms

 While in congenital disease symptoms may be present at birth or show up later, in patients with acquired FVII deficiency symptoms typically show up in later life.

 About 3-4% of patients with FVII deficiency may also experience thrombotic episodes.

 Causes

 Inherited or congenital FVII deficiency is passed on by autosomal recessive inheritance.
 A person needs to inherit a defective gene from both parents.
 People who have only one defective gene do not exhibit the disease, but can pass the gene on to half their offspring.
 Different genetic mutations have been described.

 In persons with the congenital FVII deficiency the condition is lifelong.
 People with this condition should alert other family members may they also have the condition or carry the gene.
 In the general population the condition affects about 1 in 300,000 to 500,000 people.
 However, the prevalence may be higher as not all individuals may express the disease and be diagnosed.

-In the acquired of FVII deficiency an insufficient amount of factor VII is produced by the liver due to liver disease, vitamin K deficiency, or certain medications (i.e., Coumadin).
+In the acquired form of FVII deficiency an insufficient amount of factor VII is produced by the liver due to liver disease, vitamin K deficiency, or certain medications (i.e., Coumadin).